 - receive Austudy, Austudy (Australian Apprentice) or YA (student or Australian Apprentice)

 Explanation: Recipients receiving student payments have access to the student income bank, a similar scheme to working credit.
 Recipients receiving YA or Austudy as an Australian Apprentice have access to the Australian Apprentice income bank.

 - receive SpB

 - receive PA and have a partner receiving SpB.

 Explanation: Recipients receiving SpB (and their partners receiving PA) have a stricter income test in keeping with its status as a payment to people in hardship.

-Note: Income support payments from another agency, e.g. DVA, Department of Agriculture, etc., are not eligible for working credit.
+Note: Income support payments from another agency, e.g. DVA, Department of Agriculture, Water and the Environment, etc., are not eligible for working credit.